 After the patent cycle is completed, the small molecules are manufactured and sold as generics while biologics are manufactured and sold as biosimilars7.
 However, biosimilars are not as easy as generics to be manufactured because they need to be extracted from living organisms.
 As biosimilars could differ from the original biologics in their cellular structure, biosimilars aren’t used by physicians as true replacement options of the original biologics.
 In other words, biosimilar manufacturers don’t succeed as much as traditional generic companies do and so, the original biologic making biotechnology companies are less prone to losing their market share after patents are over.

 In a nutshell, pharmaceutical and biotechnology companies deal with a decade plus timeline to bring new drugs and biologics to the market and in that process, they have a very low probability to be successful at a molecule level, thus leading to setting up super high prices for successful drugs.
-Also, biologics are harder to manufacture, but have high target specificity, less side effects for patients, take lesser time to develop, are protected from longer patent lifecycle and have a high success rate compared to small molecules.
+Also, biologics are harder to manufacture, but have high target specificity, less side effects for patients, take less time to develop, are protected from longer patent lifecycle and have a high success rate compared to small molecules.
 Because of that very reason, and after seeing how Genentech revolutionized diabetes treatment, big pharmaceutical companies started acquiring biotechnology companies.
 We will talk about how these mergers and acquisitions impacted drug pricing in a subsequent chapter.